-(a) the unavailability of appropriate child care within a reasonable distance from the individual's home or work site; or
+(a) the unavailability of appropriate child care within a reasonable distance from the individual's home or work site;

-(b) the unavailability or unsuitability of informal child care by a relative or under other arrangements; or
+the unavailability or unsuitability of informal child care by a relative or under other arrangements; or under other arrangements.

-(c) the unavailability of appropriate and affordable formal child care by a relative or under other arrangements.
+(c) the unavailability of appropriate and affordable formal child care by a relative or

-(2) A person who applies for participation exemption for any or all of the above reasons is referred to the children, youth & families department [training and technical assistance (T&TA)] child care resource and referral [that area].
-The [T&TA] child care resource and referral assists the client with location of child care.
+(2) A person who applies for participation exemption for any or all of the above reasons is referred to the children, youth & families department child care resource and referral.
+The child care resource and referral assists the client with location of child care.
 The final validation/verification of a client's inability to locate child care is determined by the child care services bureau supervisor in conjunction with his/her supervisor.
 A client who receives a participation exemption due to lack of child care is required to re-apply for the exemption every six months.
 If a person disagrees with the determination of their eligibility for a participation exemption, they may apply for a fair hearing with the human services department (HSD).
 HSD is responsible for providing notice of the approval or denial of a participation exemption.